 Short-term Care Quality

-This facility received an impressive short-term care score as well.
-We gave it one of our better scores in that area with a score of B+.
-In the area of short-term care, we strive to assess indicators of a nursing home's rehabilitation.
-We assess the nursing home's skilled nursing services, including those performed by registered nurses and physical and occupational therapists.
+Moving on our next category, this facility was awarded a top-shelf short-term care grade.
+In fact, we awarded it a score of A- in this area.
+Our short-term care ratings are believed to be most important for residents requiring a nursing home for rehabilitation.
+Rehabilitation generally requires higher levels of highly-skilled nursing.
+Skilled nursing means not just nursing, but also physical and speech therapy, as well as other variations of therapy.
 Fortunately, it appear that this nursing home has registered nurses on staff.
-Not every nursing home employs these types of nurses.
-On the other hand, according to the information they provided, it does not look like the facility employs physical therapists.
-Finally, we assessed the number of patients who were able to return to the community from this nursing home.
-We found that 5.5 percent of this nursing home's patients returned home.
+Not all facilities employs these skilled professionals.
+On the other hand, according to the data they provided, it does not look like the facility employs physical therapists.
+The last datapoint we assessed in this area is the number of patients who were able to leave the facility and return to the community.
+We found that 5.5 percent of this nursing home's residents returned home.

 Long-term Care Quality